grafana/tempo/docs/sources/tempo/configuration/_index.md

 ## Metrics-generator

-For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/modules/generator/config.go).
+For more information on configuration options, refer to [this file](https://github.com/grafana/tempo/blob/main/modules/generator/config.go).

 The metrics-generator processes spans and write metrics using the Prometheus remote write protocol.
 For more information on the metrics-generator, refer to the [Metrics-generator documentation]({{< relref "../metrics-generator" >}}).